mkruijver/ibdsegments/README.md

 #> [1] 30.71195
 ```

-## Convolution of IBD distributions
+## Convolution of total IBD distributions

 The convolution of the total IBD distribution across chromosomes is
 obtained when the `chromosome_length` parameter has length greater than